qhgenomics/BacTraq/README.md

 ### Cluster Naming Rules
 > [!IMPORTANT]
-> The name structured is addarpted to PHM naming rule.
+> The name structure is adapted to our in-house naming rule.
 If a sample is unclustered at a level, no number will be assigned to it for that level.
-> E.g. Sample1 cluster at 20 SNP with cluster number 1, but dont cluster at level 10 and 5 threhold, then the output is `sample1,1,,`.
+> E.g. Sample1 clusters at 20 SNP with cluster number 1, but don't cluster at level 10 and 5 threhold, then the output is `sample1,1,,`.

 BacTraq evaluates pairwise overlaps between current and previous clusters at each threshold level, applying the following rules: